[Complete Code] GUI Calculator in Python using PyQT4

 In this tutorial, I am sharing code to create a simple basic calculator to add, subtract, divide and multiply two numbers.
-GUI calculator in Python takes the two numbers as inputs from the user, perform arithmetic operation and display the result on Graphical User Inteface (GUI).
+GUI calculator in Python takes the two numbers as inputs from the user, performs the arithmetic operation, and displays the result on Graphical User Interface (GUI).

-In an earlier article, I have shared a Python complete basic tutorial for beginner.
-That article is featured with the simple command line code by which you can add, subtract, divide and multiply two numbers using commands.
+In an earlier article, I shared a Python complete basic tutorial for beginners.
+That article is featured with the simple command line code by which you can add, subtract, divide, and multiply two numbers using commands.

 command line Python Calculator

-This is like command line calculator in Python.
+This is like a command line calculator in Python.
 But…

-If your intention is to learn the Python, just don’t copy the code.
-Follow this article step by step, you can write your own code.
+If you intend to learn Python, just don’t copy the code.
+Follow this article step by step, you can write your code.
 Trust me you will learn something amazing.

 So let’s start.

 For creating GUI, we are using PyQt4.QtGui package.
-It provides inbuilt functionality to create GUI objects like text area, button, labels…
+It provides inbuilt functionality to create GUI objects like text area, buttons, labels…

 sudo apt-get install python-qt4

-Let’s start by considering the requirement to create calculator…
+Let’s start by considering the requirement to create a calculator…

 For our code to make the calculator, we need…